MalashreeMaliPatil/Event-Management-System/README.md

+# Angular Project with Mock JSON Server

 ##  instructions on how to set up and run the project.

-# Angular 13 Project with Mock JSON Server

 This is an Angular 13 project that uses a mock `json-server` for simulating backend API calls with a `db.json` file.